-Within the Club all members of staff and Volunteers are expected to be proactive in promoting positive relationships with all children and young people involved in football.
-This Practice Note sets out how members of staff and volunteers can develop positive relationships, it includes information about 'positions of trust', and it highlights behaviour which is inappropriate and the response that should be taken by anyone involved in football if they have any concerns.
+Within the Club all staff and volunteers are expected to be proactive in promoting positive relationships with all children and young people involved in football.
+This Practice Note sets out how members of staff and volunteers can develop positive relationships, it includes information about 'positions of trust' and it highlights behaviour which is inappropriate and the response which should be take should by anyone involved in football if they have concerns.